 The nutrient value of 3/4-cup traditional pasta looks like this: Calories: 148; Total Fat: 0.7g; Saturated Fat: 0.1g; Cholesterol: 0mg; Carbohydrate: 29.8g; Dietary Fiber: 1.8g; Sugars: 0.7g; Protein: 3g

 The nutrient value of 3/4-cp spaghetti squash looks like this: Calories: 30; Total Fat: 0g; Saturated Fat: 0g; Cholesterol: 0mg; Carbohydrate: 6g; Dietary Fiber: 1g; Sugars: 3g; Protein: 1g

-And just to take this conversation one step beyond numbers and calories, traditional pasta is a highly processed food and spaghetti squash is a natural, whole, unprocessed ingredient.
-This simple bit of information alone lets you know what the better choice is.
+And just to take this conversation one step beyond numbers and calories, traditional pasta is a highly processed food and spaghetti squash is a natural, whole, unprocessed ingredient (aka it’s a veggie).

 To learn a little more about Spaghetti Squash be sure to check out my 101 video.
 I also show how to quick cook it in the microwave at the end of that video so if you’re short on time you may want to check that out.

 Do you like spaghetti squash?
 Do you have a favorite way of making it?
 I would love to hear any tips or tricks you have;).

 - 1 teaspoon garlic powder

 - Salt and pepper to taste

 - Slice both ends off of the squash.
 Stand your squash up and use the body of your knife to slice through the squash.
 I find rocking the knife back and forth is the best way to get the job done (see video for a demo).